-The Portuguese as a Foreign Language courses (PFL) have been organized by the Faculty of Arts since 1934.
-In the last few years, more than 30,000 students from the world over have attended these courses.
+The Portuguese as a Foreign Language courses (PFL) have been organized by the School of Arts and Humanities of the University of Lisbon since 1934.
+In the last few years, more than 40,000 students from the world over have attended these courses.

 The project LeCIEPLE aims at building a Portuguese Learner Corpus (Portuguese as a foreign Language / Second Language - PFL/L2) which may provide support to research, teachers' training and didactics.
 This resource also intends to establish the linguistic profile of PFL/L2 learners, which can be used both in teaching and in assessing competences.

 The ICLP offers a Portuguese as a Foreign Language course to foreign students in the Erasmus programme.